 1. Securing Trump Tower

 One of the most obvious and expensive ways in which taxpayers are getting nailed concerns Trump Tower in Manhattan.
-The first lady and Trump’s son Barron are living there, and that requires round-the-clock security and Secret Service protection.
-That amounts to roughly $500,000 per day in expenses — all paid for by the American people.
-The people of New York City are also fronting the bill for an extra 200 police officers.
+The first lady and Trump’s son Barron were living there, and that required round-the-clock security and Secret Service protection.
+That amounted to roughly $500,000 per day in expenses — all paid for by the American people.
+The people of New York City were also fronting the bill for an extra 200 police officers.

 You might have heard that Mar-a-Lago, Trump’s Florida resort, has the unofficial moniker of “White House South.”
 Trump likes it and has been spending his weekends there at the beginning of his presidency.
 But it’s not cheap.
-With just three visits, he’s burned through more than $10 million in taxpayer money.
-It’s unclear as to whether Trump plans to continue his weekly journeys.
-But what’s important is it’s mighty expensive.
+With just three visits, he burned through more than $10 million in taxpayer money.

 Trump likes to golf.
 There’s nothing wrong with that.
 It’s a great way to get some exercise and escape the pressures of the office.
 Former President Barack Obama liked to golf, too, as did George W. Bush.
 Obama was also criticized for it — and quite often.
 Now Trump has been golfing on the taxpayers’ dime, even if it’s with foreign dignitaries.
 It’s important to give our leaders a break, but if you’re going to criticize one president for hitting the links, you’ve got to get them all.